Last Updated on February 15, 2023 by Celeste.

-The Evzones in Athens are originally historical elite light infantry and mountain units of the Greek Army but their name nowadays refers to the members of the Presidential Guard, a ceremonial unit that guards the Greek Tomb of the Unknown Soldier.
+The Evzones were originally founded in 1868.
+An Evzone is also known, colloquially, as a Tsoliás.
+Evzones are the most famous soldiers of the Greek military for they stand proudly in perfect stillness in front of the Hellenic Parliament.
+The Evzones in Athens are originally historical elite light infantry and mountain units of the Greek Army but their name nowadays refers to the members of the Presidential Guard, the ceremonial unit that guards the Greek Tomb of the Unknown Soldier.

 They are also on guard at the Presidential Mansion in Athens right behind the Parliament Building and the National Garden.
 You can easily combine a visit to Syntagma Square and the Parliament Building with the Presidential Mansion.
-It takes about 15 minutes to walk from the one to the other.
+It takes about 15 minutes to walk from one to the other.
 In between the Parliament Building and the Presidential Mansion is the army camp of the Evzones in Athens.
 It is an amazing experience to see the soldiers leaving the camp marching their way towards their posts.
 Every Sunday morning at 11 am, people gather in Syntagma Square to watch the official changing of the guards.
 There are changes every hour of the day, but on Sunday is the official ceremony with the official costumes.

-Evzones at the Acropolis
+The Presidential Guard at the Acropolis

 Other duties of the Evzones in Athens are presenting arms and welcoming foreign leaders, accompanying the President of the Hellenic Republic on official visits abroad, the annual participation on March 25th military parade in Athens and the October 28th military parade in Thessaloniki.
 If you are lucky enough to be visiting Greece during that time with your family, do not miss a chance to see them!